Mesothelioma

 Top mesothelioma surgeries include:

-- Extrapleural pneumonectomy (EPP): Used to treat pleural mesothelioma by removing the lung, lining of the lung and heart, and part of the diaphragm closest to the cancer tumors
+• Extrapleural pneumonectomy (EPP): Used to treat pleural mesothelioma by removing the lung, lining of the lung, and part of the diaphragm closest to the cancer tumors

-- Cytoreduction with HIPEC: Used to treat peritoneal mesothelioma by combining surgery to remove any cancer tumors and heated chemotherapy
+• Cytoreduction with HIPEC: Used to treat peritoneal mesothelioma by combining cancer-removing surgery with heated chemotherapy

 Chemotherapy

-Call (877) 446-5767 to speak with a nurse who can answer your medical questions and help you find the best treatments for your case.
+Call (877) 446-5767 to speak with a nurse who can answer your medical questions and help find the best mesothelioma treatments for you.

 Radiation